EvitaKnits/hitch-hound/README.md

 ## User Interface Design

-### Wireframes
+### Computer Wireframes

-The wireframes I created illustrate the core user interface and functionality of Hitch Hound.
+The wireframes I created illustrate the core user interface and functionality of Hitch Hound from both a desktop/laptop perspective and a mobile/tablet perspective.
 These visual guides serve as a blueprint for the design and structure of the application, ensuring a cohesive and intuitive user experience.
-These are not mobile-first because this type of program is more likely to be accessed from a desktop or laptop computer.
-The pages will however be fully responsive.

 #### Home: Sign Up